la2050/archive/_organizations/the-los-angeles-mayors-council-on-innovation-and-industry.md

   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F16540%252Fdisplay%252FLAMCII_graphic.png=c570x385
 project_video: ''
 org_summary: >-
-  -LAMCII has been able to attract some of the countryâ€™s brightest minds and biggest companies to lead the council and is continuously approached by business leaders and tech pioneers in the city looking for ways to become involved.
+  -LAMCII has been able to attract some of the country’s brightest minds and biggest companies to lead the council and is continuously approached by business leaders and tech pioneers in the city looking for ways to become involved.
 Members of the council have given their time and resources freely